What is the medical licensing assessment (MLA)?

 Introducing an assessment for entry on to the UK medical register and licence to practise would have a number of benefits, including the following.

-- Creating an internationally recognised assessment that is a marker of the excellence of medical education and medical practice in the UK.
+- Creating a marker of the excellence of UK medical education and practice.

 Who will need to take the MLA?